referendumApp/referendumServices/README.md

 - Test: `/test/`

 Required parameters for each environment:
-- DATABASE_URL
+- POSTGRES_HOST
 - POSTGRES_USER
 - POSTGRES_PASSWORD
 - POSTGRES_DB
+- POSTGRES_PORT

-### Deployment Process
+### Deployment Workflows

+#### Deploy API to AWS
-1. GitHub Actions workflow is triggered on push to main or manually via workflow dispatch.
+Triggered on push to main or manually via workflow dispatch.
-2. The workflow builds the Docker image and pushes it to Amazon ECR.
-3. The image is then deployed to an EC2 instance using AWS Systems Manager Run Command.
-4. Environment variables are fetched from SSM Parameter Store during deployment.
+1. Builds the API Docker image using environment variables from SSM Parameter Store
+1. Pushes the image to Amazon ECR at referendum/api
+1. Uses AWS Systems Manager to pull image to EC2 instance
+1. Replaces running image with new build
+1. Validates using health check

+For detailed information about the CI/CD process, refer to the `.github/workflows/deploy.yml` file in the repository.

 ### Environments